yujiap/crc_code/README.md

 To reproduce the examples only, run the following from the command line: make examples

-Note that these make commands make take a long time to execute.
+Note that these make commands may take a long time to execute.
 Thus, it is recommended to run the code on a computing cluster if possible.